 2) He held his hands one to three inches apart on the bat handle.

-3) He kept his feet pretty close together, less than a foot apart.
+3) He kept his feet pretty close together.

 4) Cobb crouched over at the waist, but did not bend his legs, it was like he was reaching over to get something on the other side of the table.

 Only one of those things was unusual.
 That’s #4.
 Most players in Cobb’s era stood up straight.
 While some historians have made a big deal out of Cobb holding his hands a few inches apart on the bat handle, it was not unusual.
 Wee Willie Keeler and others had also used the method previously.